Jump to main content

 • Psychiatric Services

-The Counseling Center offers psychiatric services for students who may benefit from medication evaluation and ongoing care at a low cost.
+The Counseling Center offers psychiatric services for students who may benefit from medication evaluation and ongoing care.
 Students must first complete an initial consultation session with a Counseling Center staff member prior to scheduling an appointment for psychiatric services.
 Due to the high demand for psychiatric services, students who have an established relationship with a prescribing provider are encouraged to continue their care with current providers when at all possible.
 Students who experience general, uncomplicated concerns (e.g. depression, anxiety) may be referred to a general practitioner or primary care provider.
 We are only able to accept the UNC student insurance for psychiatric services.
 If the fee for this service would present a barrier to accessing care, please let your counselor know during your initial consultation.

 Services & Fees